Women’s Clinic Richmond & The Hive Abbotsford

 Antenatal Shared Care

-Shared care is available with one of our female doctors, Dr Liz Morris.
+Shared care is available with Dr Liz Morris at our Richmond site only.
 Liz can manage uncomplicated pregnancies until late term in conjunction with the Royal Women’s Hospital and Mercy Hospital for Women.

-Copper Intrauterine Contraceptive Devices are now availible with Dr Liz Morris at Yarra Medical in Richmond.
+Copper Intrauterine Contraceptive Devices are now availible with Dr Elizabeth Morris, Dr Carolyn Nizolek or Dr Daniel Grossman at Yarra Medical in Richmond.

 Cervical Cancer Screening